Can a supplement ease knee pain? new study seeks answers

 Summary

-This study tests whether a dietary supplement called MyCondro can help people with knee osteoarthritis move better and feel less joint discomfort.
-Researchers will give two different doses to 240 adults aged 45 and older and track changes in mobility, pain, and stiffness over time.
-The goal is to see if MyCondro improves daily physical activity and joint health.
+This study tests whether a supplement called MyCondro can help people with knee osteoarthritis move better and feel less joint discomfort.
+Researchers will give two different doses to 240 adults aged 45 and older who have had knee problems for at least six months.
+The main goal is to see if their mobility and joint health improve over the course of the study.

 Disclaimer Read more